ggako/classifiedScraper/README.md

 # classifiedScraper

-Scrapes data from an alumni classifieds page and generates a readable csv file as output.
+**Description**: This program scrapes data from an alumni classifieds page and generates a readable csv file as output. \

-How to use:
+\

-Make sure required libraries are installed (selenium and pandas) Run script inside terminal (Note: Scraper may take up to 10 seconds to load per page)
+*Working as of 4/28/24 version of the page*